mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## TinyPilot kits

-If you'd like to support further development of this software, consider donating (TODO: link) or [purchasing a TinyPilot kit](https://tinypilotkvm.com).
-Kits include all the hardware you need to build your own, and it includes a pre-formatted microSD card so you don't need to configure anything.
+If you'd like to support further development of this software, consider [donating](https://paypal.me/mtlynchio) or [purchasing a TinyPilot kit](https://tinypilotkvm.com).
+Kits include all the equipment you need to build your own, and it includes a pre-formatted microSD card so you don't need to configure anything.

 {{<img src="tinypilot-order.png" alt="Screenshot of TinyPilot order page" linkUrl="https://tinypilotkvm.com/order" hasBorder="true" caption="I'm offering [TinyPilot kits](https://tinypilotkvm.com/order) that let you build your own TinyPilot and skip the software configuration.">}}